jcrist/jcrist.github.io-source/content/skein.rst

 Summary
 -------

-We introduce `a new tool and library <Skein>`_ for deploying applications on Apache YARN.
+We introduce `a new tool and library <https://jcrist.github.io/skein/>`__ for deploying applications on Apache YARN.
 We provide background on why this work was necessary, and discuss when it may be useful compared to other approaches.

 Introduction